 McCarthy mocks Pelosi for shooting down impeachment questions from reporters

-House Minority Leader Rep. Kevin McCarthy, R-Calif., mocked House Speaker Nancy Pelosi for holding a press conference the day after President Trump's impeachment, only to refuse to take questions on the matter.
+House Minority Leader Kevin McCarthy, R-Calif., mocked Speaker Nancy Pelosi for holding a press conference the day after President Trump's impeachment, only to refuse to take questions on the matter.

-During a press conference of his own, McCarthy was asked whether he took the impeachment as a defeat.
+During a press conference of his own on Thursday, McCarthy was asked whether he took the impeachment as a defeat.
 After declaring it "a defeat to the Constitution," McCarthy took a jab at the speaker.

 PELOSI STANDS BY DELAY IN SENDING IMPEACHMENT ARTICLES TO SENATE, CALLS MCCONNELL A 'ROGUE LEADER'